ILIAS-eLearning/ILIAS/docs/documentation/accessibility.md

 #### Success Criterion Pause, Stop, Hide
 Reference: WCAG 2.1 > 2.2.2 Level A / EN 301 549 > 9.2.2.2
+Target group: creator of content
-For moving, blinking, scrolling, or auto-updating information, all of the following are true:
+For moving, blinking, scrolling, or auto-updating information, all of the following MUST be true:

   - **Moving, blinking, scrolling**: For any moving, blinking or scrolling information that (1) starts automatically, (2) lasts more than five seconds, and (3) is presented in